Ken Fortenberry: Author

-He gained international recognition in 1987 when his house was rocked by two explosions because of stories he published in the McCormick (S.C.)
+Fortenberry gained international recognition in 1987 when his house was rocked by two explosions because of stories he published in the McCormick (S.C.)
 Messenger.
 His coverage of corruption in local law enforcement led to a federal prison term for the sheriff, the bribery conviction of the sheriff's replacement, the exposure of the chief deputy as an ex-convict, and changes in state law enforcement certification.

 Fortenberry was featured on the CBS News program 60 Minutes, the NBC Today show, and his story was reported in dozens of publications including Newsweek and The New York Times.
 A book he wrote about the experience, Kill the Messenger, was published in 1989 by Peachtree Publishers LTD of Atlanta and has been under option for a TV movie.

-In "The Mystery of the Lost Clipper", an article co-written by Fortenberry and Dr. Greg Herken, evidence is offered of possible causes of the 1957 fatal crash of Pan American Airlines Flight 7, en route from San Francisco, California, to Honolulu, Hawaii.
+In "The Mystery of the Lost Clipper", an article co-written by Fortenberry and Dr. Gregg Herken, the authors offer evidence of possible causes of the 1957 fatal crash of Pan Am Flight 7, en route from San Francisco, California, to Honolulu, Hawaii.
 Fortenberry's father, William, was the second officer and navigator of this flight.
-The article was featured in the September 2004 issue of Air and Space magazine.
-Fortenberry and Herken authored a follow-up article "What Happened to Pan Am Flight 7" in the January edition of "Air and Space."
+The article was featured in the September 2004 issue of Air & Space magazine.
+Fortenberry and Herken authored a follow-up article, "What Happened to Pan Am Flight 7?", in the January 2017 edition of Air & Space.

-His latest book, "Flight 7 is Missing: The Search for My Father's Killer," is the result of his lifelong search for the probable cause of the 1957 Pan American plane crash that killed his father and 43 others aboard.
-It was published on May 19, 2020 by Fayetteville Mafia Press of New York City.
+His latest book, Flight 7 is Missing: The Search for My Father's Killer, is the result of his lifelong search for the probable cause of the 1957 Pan American plane crash that killed his father and 43 others aboard.
+It was published on May 19, 2020, by Fayetteville Mafia Press of New York City.